We use 6 different styles of acupuncture, depending on the needs of the patient:

 Ear Acupuncture, Auriculotherapy

 Auriculotherapy is another term for Ear Acupuncture.
 This method can augment other acupuncture styles and especially good for pain management.
+In our clinic we use a device called the Pointo-select which allows us great accuracy in locating the best points for a given patient on a given day.

 We will do our best to make you comfortable and explain your care to you.
 For the most part, people find acupuncture relaxing and enjoyable.
-Sheets and blankets are available and the he room is kept warm because many people get cool during the treatments.
+Sheets and blankets are available and the room is kept warm because many people get cool during the treatments.

 Before the first meeting, you will be asked to fill out a comprehensive questionnaire dealing with every area of your health.
 This allows the acupuncturist to make a complete evaluation of your health and the problem you seek help for.
 We will then interview you carefully and will take the time to answer all of your questions.
 There will be an examination to complete your evaluation.
+This examination will involve the use of the AcuGraph, a tool based on ryodoraku (created in Japan in the 1950s) where we measure the electrical properties of the acupuncture channels and print out a colored graph that shows your starting point.
+We will repeat this evaluation regularly so you can see your progress, from an objective point of view.

 When the needles are inserted, people sometimes feel a tiny prick as they go through the skin.
 For the most part the needles are not painful after the initial insertion.